JeffVandrewJr/btcqbo/README.md

 5. Install dependencies by running:
 $ sudo pip install -r requirements.txt

 6. Create an .env file.
 A form template is provided as env.sample.
 Be sure to enter your "client ID" and "client secret" from the keys tab on the Intuit Developer site.
 Also change the callback URL to the URL you chose in the last step of Part 1.
 Finally, change the BTCPay server URL to the URL of your BTCPay instance.
-SECRET_KEY can remain all zeroes as the this site will not be public facing after syncing is complete.

 7. Enable systemd unit files for btcqbo.service and rq-worker.service.
 Sample templates for both are provided which use standard LunaNode VPS file paths; you will need to edit the file paths accordingly for your installation.
 After enabling the unit files, be sure to start them.